opendocsg/slw-judgments-backfill/2013_SGHC_129/report.md

 originally imposed on the offenders were substituted with custodial sentences on appeal.

 42     The length of the custodial sentence would in turn depend on the aggravating and mitigating circumstances of each case, in particular on the quality of the driving and the amount by which the offender was over the limit.
-In _Public Prosecutor v Lee Meng Soon_ [2007] 4 SLR(R) 240 (“ _Lee Meng Soon_ ”), Lee Seiu Kin J held at [22] and [29] that the principal aggravating factors were the level of alcohol and degree of control over the vehicle.
-As regards the latter factor, Chao Hick Tin JA observed in _Lim Kay Han Irene v Public Prosecutor_ [2010] 3 SLR 240 (“ _Lim Kay Han Irene_ ”) that the mere commission of an offence under s 67(1)(b) RTA would not give rise to the presumption that the driver was also incapable of controlling the vehicle.
+In _Public Prosecutor v Lee Meng Soon_ <span class="citation">[2007] 4 SLR(R) 240</span> (“ _Lee Meng Soon_ ”), Lee Seiu Kin J held at [22] and [29] that the principal aggravating factors were the level of alcohol and degree of control over the vehicle.
+As regards the latter factor, Chao Hick Tin JA observed in _Lim Kay Han Irene v Public Prosecutor_ <span class="citation">[2010] 3 SLR 240</span> (“ _Lim Kay Han Irene_ ”) that the mere commission of an offence under s 67(1)(b) RTA would not give rise to the presumption that the driver was also incapable of controlling the vehicle.
 Although involvement in an accident could be indicative of poor control of the vehicle, much would also depend on the circumstances of the accident: see _Lee Meng Soon_ at [27]-[28].

 43     In this regard, I observed that the breath alcohol level of the Respondent had exceeded the prescribed limit of 35 microgrammes of alcohol in 100 millilitres of breath, albeit by 20%, and that there was no other objective evidence indicating that the Respondent might have lost some degree of control of his vehicle apart from the fact of the accident and the vehicle stopping about a car length after the collision.
 However, it should be emphasised that the absence of other evidence indicating that he had lost control of his vehicle would not sufficiently mitigate the seriousness of the offence on the facts of his case when he failed to give way, caused the cyclist’s death and his breath alcohol level at the time of causing the fatal accident had exceeded the prescribed limit.